 spanish infantry pre-1812

-the uniforms of those years were a mix of the old white uniforms (with bicorn)
+equipment so the uniforms of those years were a mix of the old white

-the regular army whereas the Esci (with long-tailed jackets) are more adequate
+regular army whereas the Esci (with long-tailed jackets) are more

 Guard.

-XIX-century armies used 13-15 years old drummer-boys so the size does not matter
+armies used 13-15 years old drummer-boys so the size does not matter in

 For the color schemes and regimental facings, I have followed: